Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Introduction

 \section{Introduction}

-Artificial intelligence (AI), including machine learning, is used in many domains.
-However, although many machine-learning methods have high prediction accuracy, they are often considered 'black boxes' because the processes involved are unclear owing to their complex combination of nonlinearities and interactions.
-Explainable AI or interpretable machine learning has become an important issue in addressing these problems \cite{linardatos2020, angelov2021, dwivedi2023}.
+{Artificial intelligence (AI), including machine learning, is used in many domains.
+However, although many machine-learning methods have high prediction accuracy, they are often considered ``black boxes'' because the processes involved are unclear owing to their complex combination of nonlinearities and interactions.
+Explainable AI or interpretable machine learning has become an important \textit{research area} in addressing these problems \cite{linardatos2020, angelov2021, dwivedi2023}.
 Several such methods are available.
-One such method is white-box machine learning.
-There are also methods for ensuring the interpretability of black-box machine learning.
-They examine which variables are important in the overall data and which variables are important in individual data.
-Among these methods, one is called the counterfactual explanation (CE) \cite{karimi2022, guidotti2024, verma2024}.
+White-box models (e.g., linear regression, decision trees) expose their internal parameters and are directly interpretable.
+In contrast, black-box models (e.g., deep neural networks, ensemble methods) achieve high predictive accuracy but do not reveal how predictions are made, motivating the need for post-hoc explanation methods, among others.
+Among these, methods that examine which variables are globally important across the entire dataset (global explanations) and those that explain predictions for individual instances (local explanations) have been proposed.
+One prominent local explanation method is the counterfactual explanation (CE) \cite{karimi2022, guidotti2024, verma2024}.}

-CEs are outputs that indicate that, for a trained supervised machine-learning model, the minimum changes to the original data (explanatory variables) are needed to achieve a particular desired predictive outcome.
+{CEs are outputs that indicate, for a trained supervised machine-learning model, the minimal changes to the original input features needed to achieve a particular desired predictive outcome---a concept known as \textit{proximity}.
 This clarifies the factors influencing the forecast and improves the explainability of the model.
-For example, if a person is denied a loan by machine learning owing to a feature, the CE will suggest which features should be changed (e.g., annual income) to be approved for a loan.
+For example, if a person is denied a loan, a CE will suggest how to change specific features (e.g., increase annual income by a certain amount) to be approved; the CE does not assign blame to a single feature (which is the domain of feature-attribution methods such as LIME \cite{linardatos2020}), but rather recommends a combination of feature changes needed to achieve a desired outcome.
 This method is important because it can provide suggestions for machine learning users regarding the actions they should take.
 CEs are also called \textit{algorithmic recourse} \cite{karimi2022}.
-It has also been noted that CEs are related to \textit{adversarial examples} \cite{freiesleben2022, pawelczyk2022}.
+It has also been noted that CEs are related to \textit{adversarial examples} \cite{freiesleben2022, pawelczyk2022}.}